Table of Contents

 In Mallorca, the whole Mediterranean comes to your table.
 From salt cod to fresh oysters and squid, Mallorca is a seafood lover’s paradise.

-Mallorca also serves ‘sobrassada’, a type of pork pâté that is usually eaten with bread; it is sometimes used as an ingredient in the preparation of other typical dishes.
+Mallorca also serves ‘sobrassada’, a type of pork pâté usually eaten with bread; it is sometimes used as an ingredient in the preparation of other typical dishes.

 We obviously cannot talk about Mallorca without mentioning its paella.
 This typical Spanish dish comes in many variations, with or without seafood.
-Paella is a popular blend of rice, beans, seafood or meat – sometimes both – cooked with spices and herbs that make your mouth water.
+Paella is a popular blend of rice, beans, seafood or meat – sometimes both – cooked with spices and herbs that water your mouth.

 | The drinks of Mallorca